zorixid/Weather-vs-CPU/README.md

 - [x] Added ability to read CPU data

 *
+Version 0.0.3
+- [x] Project structure optimised

+*
+To do
 - [-] Obtain API Keys, Store and Secure
 - [-] CPU data for mac , linux
 - [-] Fetch data from API for weather temperature  (axios?)